China March steel output climbs to highest on record

 Rising inventory levels and recent falls in the prices, though, suggest output has been growing faster than China's actual demand.

-The most-active steel rebar futures prices were down 1.15 percent at 2,918 yuan ($423.90) per tonne at 0243 GMT, on track for a 7.8 percent drop in April, their worst monthly performance since May last year.
+The most-active steel rebar futures prices were down 1.15 percent at 2,918 yuan ($423.90) per ton at 0243 GMT, on track for a 7.8 percent drop in April, their worst monthly performance since May last year.
+[IRONORE/]

 Over 2016, steel rebar futures gained more than 70 percent, and they are still up nearly 10 percent so far this year.